SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Using_A_Headerbar.md

 - [Step 2: Create a header button](#step-2-create-a-header-button)
 - [Step 3: (Optional) Create a panel header bar](#step-3-optional-create-a-panel-header-bar)

-## Prerequisites

-- A DataMiner System using DataMiner 10.2.6 or higher.

 ## Step 1: Add a page header bar

-1. Make sure you're editing the app.
+1. Make sure you are editing the app.

-2. Within the "Header bar" section, toggle the switch to the right to add a header bar to your page.
+1. In the gray side panel on the left, next to *Header bar*, toggle the switch to the right.

+   This will add a header bar to your page.

    ![Enable a header bar](~/user-guide/images/HeaderBarOption.png)

 ## Step 2: Create a header button

-1. There is a "+" sign visible on both the left and right sides of your header bar.
-Clicking on it will add a header button aligned either to the left or right.
-Add a button on the right side.
+1. Click the "+" icon on the right side of your header bar.

+   This will add a header bar button on the right.
+There is also a "+" icon on the left, which can be used to add a button on the left.

    ![Header bar button](~/user-guide/images/HeaderbarButton.png)